Thiago Silva: Chelsea sign former Paris Saint-Germain defender on initial one-year deal

 - Chelsea transfer rumours

-The Ligue 1 club confirmed the 35-year-old's exit on Thursday - despite last-ditch efforts by the Champions League runners-up to offer him a new deal.
+Sky Sports News' The Transfer Show reported on Monday a deal had been agreed and the Ligue 1 club confirmed the 35-year-old's exit on Thursday - despite last-ditch efforts by the Champions League runners-up to offer him a new deal.

 Silva, who spent eight years with PSG after joining from AC Milan in 2012, is Frank Lampard's sixth signing of the summer following the arrivals of Hakim Ziyech, Timo Werner, Ben Chilwell, Malang Sarr and Xavier Mbuyamba.